danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 > **WHAT BENJI TYPED:**
 > "Summarize our weekly achievements, include key metrics, client feedback, and assign tasks for next week."

 What he wasn't prepared for was a laundry list of bullet points devoid of context.
 Sure, the output was neat, but it sounded about as lively as a report from a particularly dull accounting meeting.
-"What is this, a futuristic autopsy?" he exclaimed as his eye caught Miranda's distracted gaze, lost in her sea of sticky notes.
+"What is this, a futuristic autopsy?" he exclaimed as his eye caught Eleanor's distracted gaze, lost in her sea of sticky notes.

 Still, Benji wasn't undeterred.
 The promise of automation beckoned.
 "What if I compress this into a haiku?" he mused, channeling DriftLoaf's CEO Greg's laid-back vibe.
 So, he tried again.